OUR JOB IS YOUR GAME

 A: To ensure that we’re testing irons as alike as designers allow for, in addition to the design of the head itself (profile, sole width, etc.), we sort by length and loft.
 Our goal is to keep differences as minimal as possible within any test cohort.
 When an iron reasonably fits in more than one category, we defer to the manufacturer’s category choice.

 A: To determine our rankings, we collect key performance metrics with Foresight GCQuad Launch Monitors.
-After eliminating outliers, we utilize a proprietary methodology to calculate Strokes Gained values for each combination of tester and golf club.
-The iron that produces the highest Strokes Gained values relative to the field average is our Most Wanted.
+After eliminating outliers, we utilize a proprietary methodology to calculate overall scores for three key metrics: accuracy, forgiveness and distance.
+The Most Wanted winner is determined by the overall score after weighting these three metrics.

-A: The process to determine the longest Player’s Iron is similar to how we arrive at our overall rankings.
-For distance, our critical metric is Total Yards.
-We identify the iron that produced the most total yards with the long and middle irons relative to the field average.
+A: The process to determine the longest player’s iron is similar to how we arrive at our overall rankings.
+For distance, our critical metrics are carry and total yards.
+We identify distance scores for each iron: 5, 7 and PW.
+From there, an overall score is calculated.

 Q: You discuss subjective feedback for things like looks, sound and feel.
 How much do those ratings factor into your rankings?